Am I replicating a previous study? If I am, in what ways am I improving and refining the research?

 An example of a good general research statement could be:

-This statement is based around a review of the literature, which shows that the Amazon rainforest coverage is declining rapidly.
-As a result, you can legitimately use that as a good starting point, a basic assumption upon which to build your research project.
+This statement is based around a review of the literature, which shows that the Amazon rainforest surface area is shrinking rapidly.
+You can use this fact as a starting point and a basic assumption upon which to build your research project.

 Whilst many researchers have postulated reasons for this, there is no clear consensus about what factor, or combination of factors, is contributing to the environmental and ecological damage.
 Now you need to narrow down the broad question, ideally moving towards a hypothesis or thesis question.